rubenaraujo/project_lumiere/README.md

-# Lumiere - Descobrir Filmes e Séries de Qualidade
+# Lumiere - Discover Quality Movies and Series

-Uma aplicação web estática para descobrir filmes, séries e mini-séries de alta qualidade usando a API da TMDb.
+A static web application to discover high-quality movies, series, and mini-series using the TMDb API.

-## Funcionalidades
+## Features

-- **Filtragem inteligente**: Selecione tipo de conteúdo (filme/série), géneros, intervalo de datas e idioma
+- **Smart filtering**: Select content type (movie/series), genres, date range, and language
-- **Sugestões de qualidade**: Conteúdo com pontuação mínima de 7.0 e número significativo de avaliações
+- **Quality suggestions**: Content with a minimum score of 7.0 and a significant number of ratings
-- **Sugestões aleatórias**: Descubra conteúdo novo com base nos seus filtros
+- **Random suggestions**: Discover new content based on your filters
-- **Detalhes completos**: Veja sinopse, elenco, avaliações e informações técnicas
+- **Full details**: View synopsis, cast, ratings, and technical information
-- **Design responsivo**: Interface otimizada para desktop e mobile
+- **Responsive design**: Interface optimized for desktop and mobile
-- **Tema escuro**: Design cinematográfico elegante
+- **Dark theme**: Elegant cinematic design

-## Tecnologias Utilizadas
+## Technologies Used

-- React 18 com TypeScript
+- React 18 with TypeScript
-- Tailwind CSS para estilização
+- Tailwind CSS for styling
-- Shadcn/ui para componentes
+- Shadcn/ui for components
-- TMDb API para dados de filmes e séries
+- TMDb API for movie and series data
-- Vite para build e desenvolvimento
+- Vite for build and development

-## Configuração
+## Setup

-1. Clone o repositório
+1. Clone the repository
-2. Instale as dependências: `npm install`
+2. Install dependencies: `npm install`
-3. Execute o projeto: `npm run dev`
+3. Run the project: `npm run dev`

-A aplicação já está configurada com uma chave API da TMDb para uso imediato.
+The application is already configured with a TMDb API key for immediate use.

-## Deploy
+## Deployment

-Este projeto está configurado para deploy automático no GitHub Pages através de GitHub Actions.
+This project is set up for automatic deployment to GitHub Pages via GitHub Actions.

-✅ **Status**: Deploy configurado e funcional
+✅ **Status**: Deployment configured and working
-🔄 **Trigger**: Automático no push para branch main
+🔄 **Trigger**: Automatic on push to main branch
 🌐 **URL**: https://rubenaraujo.github.io/project_lumiere/

-### Deploy manual:
+### Manual deployment:
-1. Build o projeto: `npm run build`
+1. Build the project: `npm run build`
-2. Deploy a pasta `dist` para o GitHub Pages
+2. Deploy the `dist` folder to GitHub Pages

-## Licença
+## License

-Este projeto foi desenvolvido por Ruben Araujo.
+This project was developed by Ruben Araujo.

-## Nota sobre a API
+## Note about the API

-A aplicação utiliza a API da TMDb para obter dados de filmes e séries.
-Os dados são obtidos diretamente da TMDb sem armazenamento em servidor próprio.
+The application uses the TMDb API to fetch movie and series data.
+Data is retrieved directly from TMDb without being stored on a separate server.